A Rutland Water Wedding

 Getting hitched at Rutland Water

-The ceremony was a legal ceremony at the stunning church at Rutland Water.
+The wedding ceremony was a legal wedding ceremony at the stunning church at Rutland Water.
 The iconic and unique Normanton Church sits on the water and truly is the pride of Rutland.
 It is a magnificent, historic building with stunning views across the reservoir.
-It's no wonder this was the first and only choice for Michelle and Ian to get wed at.
+It's no wonder this was the first and only choice for Michelle and Ian to get married at.
 It's also in their own home county and local to their town.
-During the ceremony guests entered while a talented guitarist played setting the ambience.
+During the wedding ceremony guests entered while a talented guitarist played setting the ambience.
 It was a relaxed and beautiful service with smiles, laughs and tears of joy all round.